Attosecond physics: Resolution of time dependent Schrödinger equation in an electromagnetic field

 In parallel, you also have a quantum path that do not perceive the field at all, this trajectory is indicated by the right-hand side term in Eq. $(1.2)$.

 This process is entirely time-reversible, i.e. can also occur in the opposite order.

 Equation $(1.2)$ is not straightforward to handle.
 However, physicists use it as the starting point for numerical calculation, more advanced discussion or several approximations.

-For strong-field interaction problems, where ionization may occurs, one can imagine to project Eq. $(1.2)$ in a certain continuum state (unbounded state or free state) $|\textbf{p}\rangle$, of momentum $\textbf{p}$, so that:
+For strong-field interaction problems, where ionization may occur, one can imagine to project Eq. $(1.2)$ in a certain continuum state (unbounded state or free state) $|\textbf{p}\rangle$, of momentum $\textbf{p}$, so that: